 Social Security Disability Lawyers in Texas

-Applying for SSDI in Texas is complex and time consuming, and it is exceptionally difficult when you are dealing with the stress and other ramifications of a new disability.
-All of the facts in this article are only guidelines.
+Applying for SSDI in Texas is complex and time-consuming, and it is exceptionally difficult when you are dealing with the stress and other ramifications of a new disability.
+All of the information in this article is intended to provide a general overview of the guidelines.
 The actual qualification requirements are much more complicated.

 If you are filing for SSDI on your own behalf, you will be expected to prove to the SSA that your medical condition meets the requirements, which include understanding all of the technical and medical terms in your health records.
-To make matters worse, the majority of applications are rejected even though many of them are completed correctly and show that the conditions have been met.
+Unfortunately, the majority of applications are denied even though many of them have been completed correctly and show that the conditions have been met.

-Fortunately, there is a four-step appeals process that can be used to have rejections overturned, but the problem is that an appeal is usually much more complicated than the application.
+There is a four-step appeals process that can be used to overturn denials, however, an appeal is usually much more complicated than the initial application.

 Whether you need to complete a new application or your application has been rejected, an experienced representative from Chermol & Fishman, LLC can be extremely helpful.
 We will help prepare your application for you, and assist with gathering all of the medical records and other evidence to submit with it.

 One of our experienced team members will represent you should you have to go to a formal hearing.
-We will ensure you understand what is happening at each step along the way, providing you with some invaluable peace of mind.
+We will ensure you understand what is happening at each step along the way while also providing you with some invaluable peace of mind.
 For further information on SSDI in Texas, contact us today.